damageboy/uftp/ReadMe.txt

 and each has it's own way of doing it.
 For now, this option does not work on these OSs.

+The TOS byte also contains the ECN bits, which are used by the TFMCC congestion control scheme, so restrictions on the TOS byte also affect the sender support for ECN.

 --== Running under Windows ==--

 UFTP was originally written to run in a UNIX/Linux environment, so it doens't